tmaklin/bxzstr/README.md

 * LZMA header, starting with **FD 37 7A 58 5A 00**
 * ZSTD header, starting with **28 B5 2F FD**

 when no header is identified, the stream is treated as plain text (uncompressed).
+Alternatively, the compression algorithm can be specified by the user.

 ## Usage
 The streams can be accessed through 6 classes that function similarly